-RNAIs are required to provide a mechanism for regular and effective communication with the nurse anesthesia program.
+RNAIs must provide a mechanism for regular and effective communication with the nurse anesthesia program.

 - 1. RNAIs must provide and maintain a current mailing address, home phone number, and emergency contact information to the school office. - 2.
 The RNAI's Millikin University e-mail is the primary method of communication between the program and the student.
 RNAIs are required to use and regularly review their Millikin e-mail and other electronic communication sources and are responsible for staying currently updated with information communicated by the program/SON. - 3.
 Mailboxes are provided by the School and are located in the School office.
-RNAIs are accountable for distributed information and responsible for checking their mailboxes on a regular basis. - 4.
-The School will provide interns the contact information for the School and clinical affiliation sites/coordinators. - 5.
-Paging The call Intern is expected to carry pagers (0200 "call" pager and individual pager) at all times while at DMH.
-The 0200 pager number is the same for both the CRNA and the Intern; thus, both receive the call messages simultaneously.
-Both instructor and Intern(s) are to respond to all calls unless, during a conference at the beginning of the call date, the CRNA and RNAI have agreed to do otherwise. - 0200 pagers are obtained from the Omnicell prior to the beginning of the call shift (i.e. 0645 am for weekend shifts or 12:45 pm for 1-9 shift) and return the pager to the Omnicel at the conclusion of the shift. - ONLY ON #0200 PAGERS: The numeric code for "Code Blue" if shown on the pager is 222.
-If our system goes down and the operators need to page over the phone system they will put the numbers 222 on the pagers.
-You must then listen to the overhead verbal paging system for the location.
-888 is used for Code Red.
-999 is used for Code Ready Alert and Code Major and 444 for Trauma Alert. - For a "Code Blue", the operator will be able to type a message on the 0200 pagers.
-The message will say the location of the code and all the designated pagers are programmed to be paged at the same time.

-The following directions apply when using the pager by telephone:

-- For MDs:(Voice pager) Number is 6666-0800 After dialing "6666", wait for the electronic voice to say, "please dial the ID number", which is 0800.
+RNAIs are accountable for distributing information and responsible for checking their mailboxes regularly. - 4.
+The School will provide interns with the contact information for the School and clinical affiliation sites/coordinators. - 5.
+Paging All students will be assigned a personal pager at the start of Clinical Practicum I. - a.
+The following directions apply when using the pager by telephone: - For MDs: (Voice pager) Number is 6666-0800 After dialing "6666", wait for the electronic voice to say, "please dial the ID number", which is 0800.
 Then speak a short message. - For CRNAs/RNAIs: (Digital pager).
-Each pager can be paged through the DMH phone system, but by numbers only.
-Use the 6666 and the pager number (four-digit individualized number beginning with 0) and listen for the voice prompts, then punch in your callback number.
+Each page can be paged through the DMH phone system but by numbers only.
+Use the 6666 and pager numbers (four-digit individualized numbers beginning with 0) and listen for the voice prompts, then punch in your callback number.